 Who Shouldn’t Buy The NÜOBELL Adjustable Dumbbells

-- Customers looking for a cost-effective pair of adjustable dumbbells — this pair has a hefty price tag.
+- Those looking for a cost-effective pair of adjustable dumbbells may want to check out other options — this pair has a hefty price tag.

 For a modern, “smart” adjustable dumbbell with a wide weight range and twisting handlebar for fast adjustments, the NÜOBELL is one of the best space-saving weight options on the market.